The Role and Rights of a Primary Carer in Australia: What You Need to Know

 - Any other fact or circumstance that the court thinks is relevant

-The consideration of the child’s views is dependent upon their age, maturity and level of understanding of the events.
+Considering the child’s views depends upon their age, maturity, and understanding of the events.

-The court may appoint an independent children’s lawyer to represent the best interests of the child in court.
-The independent children’s lawyer (ICL) may offer recommendations, however, the court is not obliged to follow these.
+The court may appoint an independent children’s lawyer to represent the child’s best interests.
+The independent children’s lawyer (ICL) may offer recommendations.
+However, the court is not obliged to follow them.

 Changing The Child’s Primary Carer